rainersigwald/rainersigwald.github.io/_posts/2019-08-02-copying-code.md

 ## Recovering from past mistakes

-If you have some copied code in your repo that _wasn't_ done this way, no proble You can do this retroactively, including getting all of the let-get-do-merges-for-you benefits from the update.
+If you have some copied code in your repo that _wasn't_ done this way, no problem!
+You can do this retroactively, including getting all of the let-get-do-merges-for-you benefits from the update.
 It only costs one extra commit.

+First, figure out the origin of the copied code.
+Hopefully it's in the commit message or a comment somewhere.

+After finding the source, do the